hyonchoe/travel-blog/README.md

 ## Live Demo / Deployed Application
 ### Live website
 https://notemytravels.netlify.app/
-(if heroku dyno that hosts the backend needs to spin up to start serving requests, it may take a while for the first load)
+(if heroku dyno that hosts the backend needs to spin up to start serving requests, it may take a while for the first load).

+Frontend is currently hosted by Netlify's free tier as static website.

 ### Screenshot Examples
 Splash page / Public Trips